Meet our clerks AND RAPPORTEURS

 Sammia completed a LLM in Transnational Legal Studies at the Free University Amsterdam (Vrije Universiteit Amsterdam) in 2018 and is currently pursuing a LLM in Air and Space Law at the University of Leiden (Universiteit Leiden).
 Additionally, Sammia has a BA in Arabic Language and Culture from the University of Amsterdam (Universiteit van Amsterdam).
 These academic backgrounds combined resulted in a general interest in international space law and policy and a specific interest in developments in the space sector in the MENA region.

-Joey graduated from the University of Virginia with a B.A. in History and Foreign Affairs in 2019, and is currently studying at Florida State University College of Law.
+Joey graduated from the University of Virginia with a B.A. in History and Foreign Affairs in 2019, and earned his J.D. from Florida State University College of Law in 2022.
 A space enthusiast since the age of 6, he always knew he wanted to do something in the field.
-Joey currently serves as the President of FSU Law’s Aviation and Space Law Society, and has experience clerking for firms specializing in Labor and Employment and Native American Law.
+In law school, apart from his internship with the Space Court Foundation, he served as President of the Aviation and Space Law Society and competed in the 2022 Manfred Lachs Moot Court Competition.
+Joey currently works as an attorney in the field of construction and business litigation out of Orlando, Florida.

 Raoul Cardellini (he/him, they/them) is a half Italian and Half German Law graduate.
 They pursued a Master of Laws at the University of Perugia (Italy): during their studies they undertook a semester at the KU Leuven (Belgium) for the purpose of taking exams and attending classes, as well as seven months at the Freie Universität Berlin (Germany) for the purpose of doing research for their Master’s Thesis.